 This page describes how Virtual Private Cloud (VPC) networks can access VLAN attachments for Dedicated Interconnect or Partner Interconnect that are located in a different VPC network.
 Both Shared VPC and VPC Network Peering support this functionality.

-For VPC networks that don't use Shared VPC or VPC Network Peering, you must create additional VLAN attachments.
+For VPC networks that don't use Shared VPC or VPC Network Peering, you must create additional VLAN attachments:

-Using Cloud Interconnect with Shared VPC
+Use Cloud Interconnect with Shared VPC

-In this scenario, you must create VLAN attachments and Cloud Routers for a Cloud Interconnect connection only in the Shared VPC host project.
+You must create VLAN attachments and Cloud Routers for a Cloud Interconnect connection only in the Shared VPC host project.
 The combination of a VLAN attachment and its associated Cloud Router are unique to a given Shared VPC network.

-Service Project Admins can create VMs in subnets that exist in a host project's Shared VPC network based on the permissions they have to the host project.
+Service Project Admins can create VMs in subnets that exist in a host project's Shared VPC network based on the permissions that they have to the host project.
 VMs that use the Shared VPC network can use the custom dynamic routes for VLAN attachments available to that network.

-Using Cloud Interconnect with VPC Network Peering
+Use Cloud Interconnect with VPC Network Peering

+If you have only a few projects (two to three) or if you need to connect VPC networks between different organizations, you can use VPC Network Peering.
 With VPC Network Peering, you land VLAN attachments in one VPC network and then peer that network with one or more other VPC networks that you want to have access to your on-premises network.